MonikaBarget/FeministDH/casestudy2.md

 Topic modelling and network analysis were used to understand the connections between these people and to read their letters in the overall context of social and political change in early-twentieth-century Ireland.

 The following network graph shows the Daly family's correspondence network of 288 letters added to Letters 1916-1923 by autumn 2019.
+Pink nodes are male correspondents, green nodes are female correspondents and blue nodes are correspondents whose gender we could not identify.
+Other node colours refer to groups of people writing or receiving letters.
+The edges (connecting lines) stand for the letters exchanged and inherit the colour of the author node.
+Brown nodes stand for bi-directional correspondence.
 Based on this visualisation, we can make the following observations:

 1. Charlie Daly and his mother Ellen are the largest nodes, corresponding with both men and women.
 1. Of the letters written by and to Charlie's sister Mary (Máire / May), predominantly those exchanged with Charlie and their brother Thomas have been preserved.